-Hyderabad, a much sought-after tourist destination of southern India is the capital city of Andhra Pradesh.
+Hyderabad, a much sought-after tourist destination of southern India is the common capital city of Telengana and Seemandhra.
 The city, established by Muhammad Quli Qutb Shah of the famous Qutb Shahi dynasty in the year 1591, stands picturesquely on the shores the river Musi.
 According to a local legend the city derives its name from the interesting love story of Bhagmati and Muhammad Quli Qutb Shah.
 It is believed that Bhagmati was a nautch girl or a dancer with whom the Sultan fell in love.
 Quli Qutb Shah named the city Bhaganagar after his love.
 He married her secretly after she converted to Islam and called herself Hyder Mahal.

 Accordingly the name of the city was changed to Hyderabad.
 Hyderabad was ruled by the Qutb Shah dynasty for almost a century until the Mughal emperor Aurangzeb invaded the southern part of India and took Hyderabad under his sultanate.
 It was in 1724 that Asif Jah I founded the Asif Jahi dynasty and took control of Hyderabad and the surrounding places.